 A flash appears above a goon’s head when he’s about to hit Batman in any mano-a-mano encounter.
 Hitting the counter button in time will have the Dark Knight stop the guy in his tracks, give him a Bat-slap then push him back as the fight continues.
 I think it’s the centrepiece of the Arkham combat system, making defence part of the player’s arsenal and changing the pace of melee encounters so it’s more engaging than button mashing.

-It’s no surprise a load of third-person action adventure games from Sleeping Dogs to the recent Shadow of Mordor blatantly copied it—you might as well take from the best.
+It’s no surprise a load of third-person action adventure games from Sleeping Dogs to Shadow of Mordor blatantly copied it—you might as well take from the best.
 In each case, they replicate the counterattacking from Arkham with a varying degree of success, and I think it’s fair to say Mordor has got it better than anyone (maybe sharing a publisher in Warner helped there).
 But Rocksteady’s still the best at melee combat by far for my tastes.
 That’s because it was tailor made to capture the Caped Crusader's methods.
 They crafted a system that was designed specifically for that character, one that’s worthy of Batman as an enduring pop culture icon as well as providing an essential sense of empowerment for the player.

 Counterattacking is the best part of that, for me, because it magnifies a few of the different ways that Rocksteady understands what’s cool about being Batman.
 Batman can confidently stride into a room, be ambushed by a team of goons and immediately fly across the room, with a swoosh of the cape animation, to elbow a guy in the face while disarming him.
 It’s uncannily close to the Dark Knight’s modus operandi, and this form of countering just happens to be a brilliant idea in game design terms, too.
 What a double win to pull off in your second ever game as a studio.